KseniaSkirpichnikova/ceudsd/seminar/Linux/README.md

 ```

 ### ***Exercise***
-put the 5th line into the 5thline.csv
+Copy the 5th line of birdstrikes into the 5thline.csv

 ## Filtering